Guide

 Export GA4 traffic by source

 In GA4, create an Acquisition report filtered by Session source / medium.
 Export to CSV.
-You now have visitor counts per channel per date.
+You now have visitor counts per channel per date — but watch for sampling thresholds on busy properties.

 3